Lund University Global Scholarship

 To apply for a Lund University Global Scholarship, you must first apply for the programme(s) or free-standing course(s) you wish to study at Lund University using the online, national application website, www.universityadmissions.se, during the application period.
 Once you have made a complete application to a degree programme or free-standing courses of at least 30 ECTS credits and paid the application fee, you will be able to apply for the scholarship.

-The application period for the LU Global Scholarship is now closed for applicants who applied for autumn 2018 studies.
+The application period for the LU Global Scholarship for autumn 2019 studies will open in February 2019.

 As part of this online application, you need to upload your scholarship 'motivation letter' (maximum 600 words) to the scholarship application portal.
 Please note that the scholarship "motivation letter" is different from any statement of purpose you may be required to submit as part of your programme application documents.
 Your scholarship personal "motivation letter" should explain why your academic performance and reasons for applying to Lund University make you an appropriate recipient for a Lund University Global Scholarship.